nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 ### Helpful utilities

-Here's handful of key utilities that we've been using to streamline the unit testing of our ui-router configuration.
+Here's handful of key utilities that we'll be using to streamline our unit tests.
 You'll find these scattered about in the examples below.

 * `mockTemplate(url, [template])`